artyuum/request-dto-mapper-bundle/README.md

 class PostController extends AbstractController
 {
     #[Route('/posts', name: 'post.create', methods: 'POST')]
-    #[Dto(subject: PostPayload::class, source: JsonSource::class, validation: true)]
+    #[Dto(subject: PostPayload::class, source: JsonSource::class, validate: true)]
     public function __invoke(PostPayload $postPayload): Response
     {
-        // at this stage, your DTO has automatically been mapped and validated (if enabled)
+        // at this stage, your DTO (the PostPayload in this example) has automatically been mapped and validated
         // and your controller can safely be executed knowing that the submitted content
-        // matches your requirements (defined in your DTO).
+        // matches your requirements (defined in your DTO through the validator constraints).
     }
 }
 ```